trychlos/pwix-ui-layout/README.md

 ## Breakpoints

-The package defines some breakpoints, along with corresponding `less` and `sass` constants.
+The package defines some breakpoints, along with corresponding `less` constants.
 These breakpoints have been carefully chosen to best suit the majority of the display resolution seen on the web, as provided by [statcounter Global stats](https://gs.statcounter.com/screen-resolution-stats).
 The rationale has been:

 - first, consider only known display resolutions so that percents sum to 100%, thus ignoring the `other` category
 - starting from that, breakpoints are chosen to roughly cover equivalent parts of the population, and as multiples of 16px which is the standard default size for `1em`: